Thomas Rabe (business manager): Career

 Rabe began his career at the European Commission in Brussels.
 At the commission, from 1989 he worked in the Directorate-General for Financial Institutions and Corporate Law.
 One year later, he joined his supervisor in moving to the law firm Forrester, Norall & Sutton, which today belongs to White & Case.
 There he managed client accounts from the European Union, the United States and Japan.
 In 1991, Rabe was employed by the Treuhand agency in Berlin.
 In this capacity, among other responsibilities, he was in charge of the privatization of the assets of the Ministry for State Security and the National People's Army of the former GDR.
 In 1993, he was promoted to head of the Controlling Department.
 Subsequently, Rabe was involved as head of acquisitions at the Beteiligungsgesellschaft Neue Länder investment agency of the Association of German Banks (BdB), in investing DM 400 million in East German companies.
 After earning his Ph.D., in 1996 Rabe was hired as office head of the CEO of the Luxembourg financial service provider, Cedel International.
 He held additional positions there before being appointed chief financial officer in 1998.
 In subsequent years, he prepared the merger of Cedel International with Deutsche Börse Clearing into Clearstream.

 In 2000, Rabe joined RTL Group as CFO.
 Here, he was additionally responsible for strategy and the Luxembourg television and radio business.
 Five years later, Bertelsmann brought him back to Gütersloh.
 Rabe was appointed as the group's CFO on January 1, 2006.
-At the same time, he was responsible for the Bertelsmann Music Group until 2008.
+At the same time, he was responsible for Sony BMG until 2008.
 Among other activities, Rabe also negotiated the buyback of shares from Groupe Bruxelles Lambert to prevent Bertelsmann from going public.
 In addition, the group established its own investment fund in Bertelsmann Digital Media Investments.
 Later, Rabe organized the return of Bertelsmann into the music business.
 His recruitment of Kohlberg Kravis Roberts & Co. as an investor in BMG Rights Management was seen as a key decision for the music company's future development.

 Around 2009 Rabe was reportedly considered as future CEO of the ProSiebenSat.1 Media group and of the Franz Haniel & Cie. investment holding, but Rabe ultimately stayed with Bertelsmann.